logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/android-automation/setting-up-the-test-environment/setting-up-android-automation/installing-a-testable-android-application/installing-the-re-signed-android-application-onto-a-target-device/_index.md

 After successfully re-signing the application, you can install it to a device.

-**Important:** Android automation is only supported on Windows.
+{{<important>}} Android automation is only supported on Windows.

 1. Open the [Manage Application Under Test](/Android/Topics/Installing_applications_resigning.html) dialog box

-    **Tip:** From the Manage Application Under Test dialog box, you can install one or more re-signed applications into any number of physical Android mobile devices that are currently connected \(by USB cable or Wi-Fi\) and visible to TestArchitect, as well as any Android emulators that are running on the host PC.
+{{<tip>}} From the Manage Application Under Test dialog box, you can install one or more re-signed applications into any number of physical Android mobile devices that are currently connected \(by USB cable or Wi-Fi\) and visible to TestArchitect, as well as any Android emulators that are running on the host PC.

 2. From the list of re-signed applications, select the application that you want to install.